nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ## Signatory rule

-Structured constraints for the Agents required to sign on behalf of a legal entity.
+Structured constraints for the Agents required to sign on behalf of a Legal Entity.
 The existence of signatory power can be determined from the combination of constraint properties that define the required number of Posts and Roles to be held by the Agents."

 Subclass of [Constraint](https://semiceu.github.io/CCCEV/releases/2.00/#Constraint).

 Typically signatory rights have been described as freeform text which can be structured using following restrictions:

 * Alone
-* Jointly (All of)
+* Jointly
+  * All of
   * Majority of
   * One of
   * Two of
   * Three of
   * Four of
   * Five of

 The model defines these restrictions as properties to be used by the Signatory Rules to constraint number of agents needed from Posts to have a signatory power to a Legal Entity.